 Education: BSc in Mathematics & Statistics

 Highlights of my career: Socially engineering and hacking my way into a police station and network – ethically.
 (As well as being employee of the year @ ESET, 2019!)

-Position and history of ESET After 14 years investigating digital forensics and cyber crime for the police, I became a Security Specialist and the Spokesperson for ESET UK.
+Position and history of ESET After 14 years investigating digital forensics and cyber crime for the police, I became the Cyber Security Specialist and the Spokesperson for ESET UK.

 What malware do you hate the most Any malware that gets into the backup which repeats the annoying cycle!
 I’ve seen so many small businesses suffer this way.